One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 Indian Food

 Indian fare is a popular throughout the United Kingdom – and Manchester is no exception.
 The Wilmslow Road Curry Mile is a hub of Indian restaurants.
-Both Ziya and Mughli Charcoal Pit are top places to eat Indian food in Manchester.
+Both Ziya and Mughli Charcoal Pit are top spots.

 For something closer to the city, try your luck getting a table at Dishoom – the wildly popular Indian street food restaurant.